plane123/PI2/README.md

+# Most of these cookbooks I downloaded to my chef workstation.
+I'm using them for testing and learning on my part.

 This directory contains the cookbooks used to configure systems in your infrastructure with Chef.

 Knife needs to be configured to know where the cookbooks are located with the `cookbook_path` setting.
 If this is not set, then several cookbook operations will fail to work properly.